Warning: Disconnect power before servicing.

 What is the MEMS vibration sensor on a Samsung washer?

-Can I run my Samsung washer with 8C by using a lower spin setting?
+Can I run my Samsung washer with the 8C code by using a lower spin setting?

 Related Samsung Washer Error Codes